cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

    CDAP UI
-      The CDAP UI is a web-based application used to deploy CDAP applications, create :term:`ETL applications <ETL Application>`, and query and manage the Cask Data Application Platform instance.
+      The CDAP UI is a web-based application used to deploy CDAP applications, create :term:`pipelines <pipelines>` using the :term:`CDAP Pipeline Studio`, and query and manage the Cask Data Application Platform instance.

    CDAP Console
       See :term:`CDAP UI`.